-How To Setup PostgreSQL and PGAdmin4 on Docker14 January, 2020written by Bill
+How To Setup PostgreSQL and PGAdmin4 on Docker

 I use docker almost every day (for my development environment) but i don't know why i installed PostgreSQL on my own laptop and not in docker like on my office computer :D. Just for your information, i use Archlinux on my laptop, and i usually got some problems with the regular system update for my PostgreSQL, it tooks me a few hours to fix it that's why i decide to use PostgreSQL database inside docker.